 Herat (Afghanistan) (AFP) -

-With the US troop pullout '90 percent complete', according to the Pentagon, fears are mounting that Afghan forces will be stretched without the vital air support of the US military.
+With the US pullout '90 percent complete', according to the Pentagon, the insurgents have launched a blistering campaign to capture new territory, and fears are mounting that Afghan forces will be stretched without vital American air support.

-'You can see them going up and down the streets on their motorcycles.'
+'You can see them going up and down the streets on their motorcycles,' he said.

-He said many of the city's 75,000 people had fled their homes -- either to neighbouring districts or to Herat.
+Tawakoli said many of the city's 75,000 people had fled their homes -- either to nearby districts or to neighbouring Herat province.

-'The shops are closed and there is hardly anyone on the streets,' Tawakoli said, adding that helicopters and planes had bombed Taliban targets through the night.
+'The shops are closed and there is hardly anyone on the streets,' he said, adding that helicopters and planes had bombed Taliban targets through the night.

 Badghis provincial council member Zia Gul Habibi said the Taliban suffered casualties, but also surrounded the city.